 There is no definite answer to how many lettuce plants you grow for each person.
 It all depends on how much one loves to eat lettuce.

-I average, the recommendation is to have four lettuce plants for each person in the household.
+On average, the recommendation is to have four lettuce plants for each person in the household.
 Then add a few for insurance if you have space.
 For example, we are a family of six.
 When my kids were little, I grew 16 plants.
-Now that everyone is bing and actively growing, I am plating 32 plants.
+Now that they are young adults and actively growing, I am planting 48 plants.